whatever60/sops/novogene_demultiplexing.md

 4,sample_3,AGGCAGAAAT,ACCTAAGCCT,
 ```

-I am marking lines you most likely need to customize with a # symbol.
-Note that the # is not needed in the actual sample sheet.
+I am marking lines you most likely need to customize with a `#`.
+In an actual sample sheet, you need to remove the # content.
 Now I will explain the content in the sample sheet.

 ### Name your experiment